shoober420/windows11-scripts/README.md

 DeleteNVIDIAShaderCache.bat

-PowerPlanUltra.bat (adds duplicate power plan everytime command is executed, so use powerplan.bat only once after every new build install unless already present)
+PowerPlanUltra.bat (adds duplicate Ultra power plan everytime command is executed, so use PowerPlanUltra.bat only if Ultimate Performance power plan profile is NOT present)

 DisableServices.bat (to disable Windows Defender, run in SAFE MODE)